niteshsingh1701/car-comparison-dashboard/README.md

 - Car images from Unsplash
 - React team for the amazing library
 - Vite team for the fast development experience
-        Too many current requests.
-Your queue position is 7.
-Please wait for a while or switch to other models for a smoother experience.